statamic/v2-docs/content/collections/docs/forms.md

 title: Forms
 id: b1144402-a282-4b6f-9e43-98ceae02c9e2
 overview: |
-  Forms are a natural part of the internet experience and a core component of most websites in some shape or form.
+  Forms are a natural part of the internet experience and a core component of most websites.
 From "Contact Us" to "Vote for Your Favorite Naked Mole Rat", Statamic can help manage your forms and make your life a little easier.
 ---

 ## Overview {#overview}

-Statamic forms serve to collect, report, and reuse user submitted data.
-The end-to-end solution includes Tags, settings, and a dedicated area of the Control Panel.
-These features together effectively replace v1's first-party form module, Raven.
-And yes, "Forms" is a pretty boring title.
-But at least it's fairly clear as to what it does.
+Statamic forms can be used to collect, report, and even reuse and display user submitted data.
+Statamic's Form solution includes Tags, various settings, and a dedicated area of the Control Panel for viewing submitted responses.

 ## Your first form {#create}

-Let's pretend, shall we, that you are a famous celebrity with a large following of dedicated fans.
-If that is true of you -- kudos by the way -- but why are you building your own website?
-You don't have time for that.
-Who's going to sail your yacht?

-Okay let's just pretend you're a famous celebrity's _web developer_.
+Let's pretend you are Johnny Depp's web developer.
 You've been tasked with collecting electronic fan mail (we'll call it ef-Mail).
 You want to collect the following bits of info from <del>crazed</del> enthusiastic fans:

 - name
 - age
 - level of adoration (appreciation, fixation, or obsession)
 - message

-### Create the formset {#create-the-formset}
+### Create a formset {#create-the-formset}

-First, head to `/cp/forms` in the Tools area of the Control Panel and click the **Create Form** button.
-Alternately you can create a `.yaml` file in `site/settings/formsets` which will contain all the form fields and settings.
+The first thing you'll need to do is create a Formset.
+Each formset has its own settings, felds, and validation rules.
+Head to `/cp/forms` in the Tools area of the Control Panel and click the **Create Form** button.
+(Alternately you can create a `.yaml` file in `site/settings/formsets` which will contain the form fields and settings.)

 Each form should contain a title and a set of fields with [validation rules][rules].
 Optionally it may also have metrics and email configuration.
+Fields can be created similar to how fieldsets work for regular Statamic content.

-Once configured you will have a formset file that looks something like this:
+Go ahead and create the four aforementioned fields.
+Once configured you will have a formset file that mike look something like this:

 ```.language-yaml
 title: Super Fans